Campus Improvement Plan

 Source: Texas Academic Performance Report (TAPR)

-Demographics Strengths Demographic Strengths
+Demographics Strengths

 - Students from various cultures learn and work together.
 SBAI brings together families from a broad variety of communities.
 Because of its small size, SBAI very much has a family feel, and the connectedness families have with the school strengthens the overall community.